MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/eventpattern.md

 ## `NullPattern`
 A pattern that won't match with anything.
-This can be used to instantiate controls when they are being recognised through other code.
+This can be used to instantiate controls when they are being recognized through other code.